 Mongrel tries to use 1024 (but silently fails on Windows because of this bug): https://github.com/mongrel/mongrel/blob/74290abc9ebd287542b2dcc0133fa41d33e5177b/lib/mongrel/tcphack.rb#L13

 Twisted uses 50: http://twistedmatrix.com/trac/browser/tags/releases/twisted-11.0.0/twisted/internet/tcp.py#L828

-Updated by shyouhei (Shyouhei Urabe) about 8 years ago
+Updated by shyouhei (Shyouhei Urabe) over 8 years ago

 - Status changed from Open to Closed